ciaracloud/weatherApp_SunnySideUp/README.md

 ## Overview:

-Sunny Side Up is a weather app that loads different egg images depending on what the weather is for the day.
+Sunny Side Up is a weather app that loads daily weather and weekly forecast for a city that the user looks up.
+Different egg images are also included in the weather app depending on what the weather is for the day.
 The app merges functionality with entertainment for an enjoyable user experience.

 ## What I Used: